kasungihan/gitlearn/ README.md

 5. push the tag to origin
    `git push origin v1.12.0`

+if you want to fix something versiontag get branch from tags

 This repository I used for testing purpose when I having a issue

 # Git Fork